-We don’t blame the resident black swan at Elivi Skiathos: this is a fine spot to strut about on private beaches or the nearby wetland.
-An eminently likeable father-and-daughter team has restored the shell of this former Sixties hotel to its past glory, when the likes of Jackie Onassis were regulars, and then some.
+We don’t blame the resident black swan at Elivi Skiathos: this is a fine spot to strut about on local beaches or the nearby wetland.
+An eminently likeable father-and-daughter team has restored the shell of this former Sixties hotel to its past glory (and then some), when the likes of Jackie Onassis were regulars.
 Contemporary artwork, neutral hues and a showpiece sea-view lobby impress on arrival, before an Elemis spa, pool-toting beachfront villas and an authentic Japanese restaurant confirm this as an inspired (and wallet-friendly) alternative to Mykonos and Santorini.
 We know where we’ll be swanning off to next…

 Get this when you book through us:

 Free return transfers; one 30-minute spa treatment per booking; sparkling wine and dried fruits in your room; and a drink each on arrival

 Noon, but flexible, subject to availability.
 Earliest check-in, 2pm.

 Double rooms from £211.53 (€240), including tax at 13 per cent.
 Please note the hotel charges an additional government tax of €4.00 per room per night on check-out.

 The original hotel was one of many built in the Sixties as part of a nation-wide tourism initiative.
 These government-owned hotels shared two recurring features: they were usually called ‘Xenia’, and they invariably presided over the area’s most exceptional views.
 But while the political landscape has changed in the intervening decades – which saw Xenia abandoned – the physical landscape has not.
 Those showpiece Aegean views are still breath-takers to this day.

 At the hotel